dawehner/menu_per_role/README.txt

 ------------
 Unfortunately you need to apply to patches to the drupal core files.

+Note: The 6.6 patches will work as is in 6.7.

 o Patch drupal-menu-submit-6.6.patch

   Fix a problem with the menu/add feature (that does not otherwise give